shoekstra/puppet-owncloud/README.markdown

 #### Public Classes

 * `owncloud`: Guides the installation of ownCloud (including database creation and user data directory if specified).
+* `owncloud::database`: Installs the ownCloud database; include this on your database server if it is separate to the web server (not required if database and application run on same server).

 #### Private Classes

 * `owncloud::apache`: Installs and configures Apache when `manage_apache` is set to `true`.
-* `ownCloud::config`: Configures ownCloud using an autoconfig.php (installs an Apache vhost and creates a database by default).
+* `owncloud::config`: Configures ownCloud using autoconfig.php (and creates/exports a database).
-* `ownCloud::install`: Installs ownCloud (and ownCloud repository by default).
+* `owncloud::install`: Installs ownCloud (using the ownCloud repository).
-* `ownCloud::params`: Manages ownCloud operating system specific parameters.
+* `owncloud::params`: Manages ownCloud operating system specific parameters.

 ## Limitations